senad96/Exoplanet-Detection/README.md

 ## Code and implementation

-A gaussian filter (with sigma = 5) was applied to the signals to remove some error from the signals and then we applied the FFT to the data to obtain the frequency domain.
-Machine learning models worked with data in the frequency domain.
+A gaussian filter (with sigma = 5) was applied to the signals to remove some noise from the signals and then we applied the FFT to the data to obtain the frequency domain.
+Machine learning models work with data in the frequency domain.

 #### In the file :